brickman1444/superspygame/Rules.md

 Once the function is narrated into the story, the player reveals the Function Card.

-After their turn, the player discards their Function, Item and Scene Cards.
+After their turn, the player places the played Function and Item cards next to the Scene card.

+### The End

+After the each player has had either one or two turns, the game is over.
+The players use gadgets from earlier in the game to collectively end the story.